josephsmithberger/XogotDocs/Documentation.docc/Manual/scripting/gdscript/gdscript_styleguide.md

 first line of the script.

 Follow with the optional `@icon` then the `class_name` if necessary.
 You can turn a GDScript file into a global type in your project using `class_name`.
-For more information, see <doc:index#Basics-Class-Name>.
-If the class is meant to be an <doc:index#Basics-Abstract-Class>, add `@abstract` before the `class_name` keyword.
+If the class is meant to be a Basic Abstract-Class, add `@abstract` before the `class_name` keyword.

 Then, add the `extends` keyword if the class extends a built-in type.